majianjia/QingStation-Firmware/README.md

 For hardware and more info, please see the QingStation main repo: [https://github.com/majianjia/QingStation](https://github.com/majianjia/QingStation).

-This firmware has start address of `0x8010000` (`64kB` offset).
+This firmware in default has start address of `0x8010000` (`64kB` offset).

-Thus, it needs [QingStation bootloader](https://github.com/majianjia/QingStation-bootloader) to boot up.
+It is to work with [QingStation bootloader](https://github.com/majianjia/QingStation-bootloader) to boot up.

-Or change it back to `0x8000000` by revising the link file.
+Change it back to `0x8000000` by revising the link file if you want it be standalone.

 List of third party software packages:
 - [cJSON](https://github.com/DaveGamble/cJSON)